zmilla93/SlimTrade/README.md

 SlimTrade is a macro overlay program for Path of Exile, and is complient with the game's TOS.
 It is still currently in development and may contain bugs.

 # Current Features
-- Popup window for incoming and outgoing trades
+- Popup window for incoming and outgoing trades with many macros
+- Chat scanner that provides a popup for custom pieces of text
 - Stash highlighting and item name searching
-- Chat scanner that provides a popup for custom pieces of text
+- Color coding based on stash tab
 - Retroactive history that can reload trade windows, even for trades you recieved while the program was not running
 - Ignore items list
 - Customizable macro messages, icons, and overlay position